An Introduction to Leica Geosystems

 Leica Geosystems is one of the oldest, and best, manufacturers of land surveying equipment in the world.

 Article By: Francesca Burke

-Swiss company Leica is best known for its high-quality cameras; the geosystems aspect of the brand dates back to 1819 when Swiss mechanical company Kern & Co formed.
-They produced geodetic and photogrammetric devices as well as cameras, binoculars, microscopes and film lenses.
-Kern & Co was bought by Wild Heerbrugg in the 1920s.
-Wild Heerbrugg’s founder, Heinrich Wild, was a Swiss engineer and inventor who developed the world’s first portable opto-mechanical theodolite (a precision measuring instrument) and in doing so formed the foundations of modern surveying.
-Over the next century, the company continued developing total stations, lasers, levels, aerial systems and more.
-The Wild Heerbrugg brand was merged with Leica in the 1990s.
+In 1819 mechanical company Kern & Co formed in Switzerland.
+Kern produced geodetic and photogrammetric devices as well as cameras, binoculars, microscopes and film lenses.
+In the 1920s, Kern & Co was bought by Swiss optical instrument company Wild Heerbrugg.
+Wild Heerbrugg’s founder, Heinrich Wild, was an engineer and inventor who developed the world’s first portable opto-mechanical theodolite (a precision measuring instrument) and in doing so formed the foundations of modern land surveying!

 You can read more about Leica’s company history on their website.

-We use Leica because we believe they are the highest quality providers of surveying equipment on the market.
-We pride ourselves on our professionalism and Leica have literally centuries of experience!
+We use Leica Geosystems total stations and surveying equipment because we believe Leica is the highest quality providers of surveying equipment on the market.
+We pride ourselves on our professionalism and Leica has literally centuries of experience!
 If you’re thinking of getting a survey and have any questions about the particular equipment we use, drop us a message.

 One of Leica’s total stations, from leica-geosystems.com